 For many of the causes of vertigo noted above, upper cervical chiropractic care can serve as a natural way to get help.
 When the atlas vertebra is misaligned, it can place pressure on the brainstem, restrict blood flow to the brain, and lead to issues such as vertigo, migraines, and even MS.

-If you are suffering from vertigo, especially if you have a history of head or neck trauma, contact an upper cervical chiropractor near you to learn more.
+If you are suffering from recurrent spinning sensation, especially if you have a history of head or neck trauma, contact an upper cervical chiropractor near you to learn more.